Diagonalization of Polynomial-Time Deterministic Turing Machines via Nondeterministic Turing Machines: Enumeration of All Polynomial-Time Deterministic Turing Machines

 where $k_1,k_2\in\mathbb{N}$.
-Since the Cantor pairing function is invertible (see \cite{A2}), it is a bijection between $\mathbb{N}\times\mathbb{N}$ and $\mathbb{N}$.
-As we have shown that any deterministic Turing machine is an integer, We can place any deterministic Turing machine and its order of polynomial to a tuple $(M, k)$ and use the Cantor pairing function to map the tuple $(M,k)$ to an integer in $\mathbb{N}_1$.
+Since the Cantor pairing function (see Figure \ref{2} below, which is from \cite{A2}) is invertible (see \cite{A2}), it is a bijection between $\mathbb{N}\times\mathbb{N}$ and $\mathbb{N}$.
+As we have shown that any polynomial-time deterministic Turing machine itself is an integer, we can place any polynomial-time deterministic Turing machine $M$ and its order $k$ in the tuple $(M,k)$ and use the Cantor pairing function to map the tuple $(M,k)$ to an integer in $\mathbb{N}_1$.
 Recall that there is a bijection between $\mathbb{N}$ and $\mathbb{N}_1$.
-Obviously, by Definition \ref{definition1}, the inverse of such Cantor pairing function is an enumeration of the set $\{(M,k)\}$\footnote{ The set $\mathbb{N}_1\times\mathbb{N}_1$ is enumerable or countable.} of all polynomial-time deterministic Turing machines. \end{remark} 0.3 cm
+Obviously, by Definition \ref{definition1}, the inverse of such a Cantor pairing function is an enumeration of the set $\{(M,k)\}$\footnote{ Thus, the set $\mathbb{N}_1\times\mathbb{N}_1$ is enumerable or countable.} of all polynomial-time deterministic Turing machines. \end{remark}